FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/preface/post_installation/_index.md

 ### Check the Transfer CFT server

-Load the Transfer CFT profile:
+1. Load the Transfer CFT profile:

-    . <installation_directory>/runtime/profile

-Verify the Transfer CFT version:
+2. Verify the Transfer CFT version:

-    CFTUTIL about

-*Optionally*, change the Transfer CFT Guardian process names *if you are performing multiple installations*.
+3.  *Optionally*, change the Transfer CFT Guardian process names *if you are performing multiple installations*.
 Because each Transfer CFT process is assigned a Guardian process name, these names should be globally unique.

 -   Use the  [cft.guardian.process\_name\_prefix](../intro_os_features/hp_ns_batch#cft.guardian.process_name_prefix) UCONF parameter as described in the UCONF parameters section.
 -   Be certain to change this parameter's default value if you are running several Transfer CFT installations at the same time.